Intellemerc/ReactInWebApiSlides/README.markdown

-# React in ASP.net WebApi
+# React in ASP.Net WebApi Slide deck

+- Slide deck I used for the webapi